18F/blogging-guide/pages/publishing-process.md

 Brett Prather is the Associate Administrator for Communications and Marketing in the Office of Communications and Marketing (OCM).
 He is responsible for reviewing posts for
 GSA’s blog and 18F.
 He is our primary contact in
 OCM.
-She reviews posts and then will flag posts that require approval from people other GSA offices.
+He reviews posts and then will flag posts that require approval from people other GSA offices.
 Brett is looking for messaging concerns in blog posts and to coordinate our efforts with the other technology offices across GSA.

-## Draft: What steps should I take when drafting my post?
+## Coach: What steps should I take when drafting my post?

-1. Once an issue is in writing mode, move it to the `drafts` milestone.
+1. When you’re ready to take on a post, ping Greg Boone or Andre Francisco to talk out the audience and broad goals of your post.
+This talk can be a short Slack conversation, an email back and forth, or a quick video chat, but it’s important to make sure the blog post is on the right track from the beginning so we don’t waste staff hours on posts that are unlikely to make it to publication.
+2. When Greg or Andre has WIP limit space to coach the post, they will assign it to themselves and work with you to set up a time to talk.
+They’ll talk you through the metadata you filled out in the idea milestone and make sure you’re on the path to success.

+## Author writing: Where should I draft my post?

-2. Create a Google Doc in [the Blog folder](https://drive.google.com/a/gsa.gov/#folders/0B-y3CqI2T1nndGE0c191NGtUTEU) with the text of your post.
+1. After you’ve talked to Greg or Andre, create a Google Doc in [the Blog folder](https://drive.google.com/a/gsa.gov/#folders/0B-y3CqI2T1nndGE0c191NGtUTEU) with the text of your post.
-3. Copy the code below and add it to the top of your draft.
+2. Copy the code below and add it to the top of your draft.
 (Find more information about these fields in the [metadata section](https://pages.18f.gov/blogging-guide/metadata/).)

 ```
 GitHub issue URL: